nnanos/Email_Spam_Prediction/README.rst

-* the shuffled dataset (I suggest you use this dataset will also be the default path) so as to avoid another factor of randomness and to reproduce the results more correctly (it is the same as the original with the only the difference is that the emails have been shuffled and finally I have deleted some gaps that each one had email at the beginning with sed).
+* the shuffled dataset (I suggest you use this dataset will also be the default path) so as to avoid another factor of randomness and to reproduce the results more correctly (it is the same as the original with the only difference that the emails have been shuffled and finally I have deleted some gaps that each email had at the beginning with sed).

 * The output folders for LSTMs and RNNs created so that you don't have to perform step 2 (unless you want training to continue) just to see them